MBT-80: History

 By the early 1970s, there was a great disparity in the number of tanks being fielded by NATO and the Warsaw Pact in Europe.
-The US Army fielded the M60 which had been designed to deal with the 100 mm gun of the T-55, but could not withstand the 115 mm gun being fielded on the T-62, let alone the newer 125 mm model of the T-64 and T-72.
+The US Army fielded the M60, while the British Army had introduced the Chieftain; both had been designed to counter the 100 mm gun of the T-54 and T-55, but neither could withstand the 115mm gun fielded on the T-62, let alone the newer 125mm gun of the T-64 and T-72.

+By this point, the most heavily armed Western tank was the British Army's Chieftain, which entered service in April 1966.
+It mounted the 120 mm L11 rifled gun, giving it significantly greater anti-armour firepower than the 105 mm guns equipping other NATO tanks.
+However, the Chieftain also suffered from a number of technical shortcomings, particularly its underpowered engine and outdated suspension, which severely limited its cross-country mobility.

-The same-era West German design, the Leopard 1, was very lightly armoured based on the conclusion that heavy armour had little purpose in an era of high-explosive anti-tank (HEAT) weapons of rapidly improving performance.
-The concept was to give the tank high manoeuvrability to allow it to outmanoeuvre the slower-moving Soviet tanks and early generation missiles that were difficult to use against moving targets.
-This decision proved unwise as the number of Soviet tanks grew and the idea of outmanoeuvring their massed numbers seemed unworkable, while second-generation missiles made aiming at moving targets easy.
+The same-era West German Leopard 1 and French AMX-30 were both very lightly armoured, reflecting the conclusion that heavy armour had little purpose in an era of rapidly improving high-explosive anti-tank (HEAT) weapons.
+Instead, both designs emphasized high mobility to outmanoeuvre slower-moving Soviet tanks and the early generation of anti-tank guided missiles, which were difficult to employ effectively against moving targets.
+This philosophy proved increasingly flawed as the number of Soviet tanks grew, making it impractical to outmanoeuvre massed armoured formations, while second-generation missiles made engaging moving targets much easier.

 In 1963 the United States and West Germany started a joint project to develop a new tank to be used by both forces, the MBT-70.
-This combined the manoeuvrability of the Leopard with improved armour that would offer better protection against HEAT rounds while adding a new missile-firing gun able to engage Soviet tanks at very long range.
+This combined the manoeuvrability of the Leopard with a spaced armour that would offer protection against 105 mm armour-piercing discarding sabot rounds while adding a new missile-firing gun able to engage Soviet tanks at very long range.
 By the late 1960s, the MBT-70 project had repeatedly overrun its development budget and the US Congress eventually cancelled it.

-By this point, the only western tank able to go head-to-head with the latest Soviet types was the British Army's Chieftain, introduced to service in 1967.
-The Chieftain had heavy armour designed specifically to defeat the 115 mm, and mounted a 120 mm gun, among the most powerful in the world, able to defeat even the latest Soviet armour.
-In response to the Soviet introduction of the 125 mm gun in the T-64, T-72 and T-80, the British Army kept the Chieftain competitive by having the "Stillbrew armour" package fitted starting in 1986.
-However, the Chieftain had a number of problems due to its rather poor engine and outdated suspension, both of which conspired to make cross-country performance rather limited.